andreapasquale94/ESAInterpolationFiles.jl/README.md

-# IPFFiles.jl
+# ESAInterpolationFiles.jl

 _ESA Interpolation Files made easy._

-Ipf.jl is a Julia library that provides fast and allocation-free access to binary ESA/ESOC interpolation files or IPF.
+ESAInterpolationFiles.jl is a Julia library that provides fast and allocation-free access to binary ESA/ESOC interpolation files or IPF.
 Completely written in Julia, it enables Automatic-Differentiation (AD) via [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [TaylorSeries.jl](https://github.com/JuliaDiff/TaylorSeries.jl) across all of its function calls.

 ## Usage